jerturowetz/notes/to-do-baby.md

 # Baby To-Do List

+- Get some swaddlers (use the cupon at the store)
+- meal for kate & jade
 - Find out if our 3 people can be seperate people
 - day care stalking
 - Hemorrhoid cream